 Competitions

-The 2025 Southeast Horn Workshop offers the following competitions:
+The 2026 Southeast Horn Workshop will offer the following competitions:

-undergraduate student(now full) or graduate student levels - Mock auditions – high horn or low horn
+- Orchestral mock auditions – high horn or low horn

 - Horn quartet competition